Waring decompositions of the product of two quadrics: the small rank cases: Introduction

-We note that our forms have a special property, that is all minimal apolar sets have the same structure.
-In general, it is not necessary that given a form all of its minimal apolar sets have the same structure.
-We provide an example that has minimal apolar sets with different structures. \begin{example} Let $F=x(y_1^3+y_2^3)$.
-By \cite[Proposition 4.7]{CCCGW18} we have $\rk F = 6.$ Consider the apolar sets $\mathbb{X}, \mathbb{X}'$, $\mathbb{X} \neq \mathbb{X}'$ given by
+{We note that our projection approach is not going to work for forms that split as a product in higher degrees.
+The following example shows minimal apolar subsets that are not projectively equivalent. \begin{example} Let $F=x(y_1^3+y_2^3)$.
+By \cite[Proposition 4.7]{CCCGW18} we have $\rk F = 6.$ Consider the apolar sets $\mathbb{X}, \mathbb{X}'$, given by